mjhea0/flaskr-tdd/README.md

 Essentially, we want to open a database connection, create the database based on the schema if it doesn't already exist, then close the connection each time a test is ran.

 1. How do we test for the existence of a file?
-Update _app.test.py_:
+Update _app_test.py_:

    ```python
    import os